bodie101/php-mvc-kit/readme.md

 This MVC framework is written in PHP and is based on an opensource framework by [Brad Traversy](http://traversymedia.com)

+## Quick use:

+You can use this framework in 2 ways:

+1. Full PHP MVC => Views are written in here and saved in the app/views folder.

+2. Partial PHP MVC (Only Model and Controller) => The controller has api endpoints which output JSON data and the Views are written in another language.
+Could even be hosted in another container or server.
+This would purely serve as the backend.

 ## Requirements

 This setup uses php composer and that can be installed by using [homebrew](https://brew.sh) on the mac or [chocolatey](https://chocolatey.org)